ECON 100 Economics Explained Credits: 3

 Everything you need to know about how the economy works and where it's going.
 This course simplifies and clarifies the vocabularies and concepts used to describe all the important economic phenomenon in our society today: unemployment, trade deficits, government budget deficits or surpluses, inflation, investments, and customer debt.
 It describes where we've been (economically) and assess the future of the economic system we call capitalism.

 ECON 100 - MOTR ECON 100: Introduction to Economics

-This interdisciplinary course offered by The Institute for Labor Studies, covers the role of workers and the labor movement in society and the American political and economic system.
+This interdisciplinary course covers the role of workers and the labor movement in society and the American political and economic system.
 Students will gain an overview, from a labor viewpoint, of the organization of work and workers, collective bargaining and representation, and labor's rights, roles, and strategies in a democracy and in the global economy.
 A particular focus will be the image of the working class and organized labor in the media and among public perception.

 ECON 201 - MOTR ECON 101: Introduction to Macroeconomics

 Principles of Microeconomics deals primarily with microeconomics, firm analysis, the principles of demand, supply, elasticity, price determination, costs, income distribution, market structures, trade, and other related social, economic issues.
 ECON 201 and ECON 202 are prerequisites for most other economics courses.